 100 is a regularly occurring party in basement club, ran by longtime midwest DJ and promoter Jessica "Fortune" Fenner.
 It's recently hosted Justin Long, DJ Shiva, and Jeff Derringer.
 It feels like there's a lot more people going out in Milwaukee these days.
 There's more people DJing.
 There's a definite uptake in the last year or so in electronic music, and even more so, club music.
 When that starts happening, people start holding other promoters to higher standards.

 This is a new party hosted at Club Anything, ran by Tuga and YJ aka Lee Ka M'Diq, with an emphasis on experimental club sounds.
 First guest was CJ Milli, later this month hosting Steamroom and La Spacer.
 This and Precognition are the only two actual queer-run events on this list.

 Melt is a long-running night focused on the noisier/more aggressive sounds of leftfield electronic music, run by The Demix.
 It has hosted acts like Seducer, Destro, and adoptahighway.

 A monthly party held at Bremen Cafe, with dark and relentless techno.
 It's always packed, always rowdy.
 It's run by Jack Carpenter, Sam Armus aka Construct, and the late Sol Brown.
 Recent guests include Antenes and Neil Landstrumm.

 The long-running music venue and club began a revamp last summer under the direction of Kelsey Kaufmann and Alex Pekka Hall.
 Important space for the emerging electronic community (hosts MKESYNTH meet up and Milwaukee Synth Fest), also hosts a variety of queer programming.
 I work here and run a regularly occurring Sunday night party called Natural Resource.
-I focus on progressive local DJs, including a Pridefest after party this Sunday with Steamroom and Tuga.
+I focus on progressive local DJs, including a Pridefest after party with Steamroom and Tuga.